Danith McPherson

 -

-Moderator: Justin Barba; Panelists: Justin Barba, LJ Bonham, David Boop, Katie Cross, Jayel Draco, James Glass, Lynsey Griswold, Rhiannon Held, Rafael Hohmann (Raf), Andrea Howe, Esther Jones, Frog Jones, Sanan Kolva, Tess Langston, Todd Lockwood, Jonathan Maberry, Tod McCoy, Danith McPherson, Theresa Miller, Gwendolyn Nix, Dakota Nyght, Candi Lyn Siemens, D.L.
-Solum, Patrick Swenson, Hunter Kay Wallace, Dean Wells, Walter WieseJoin us for an informal meet & greet/hangout with a bunch of MisCon's writers and editors.
+Moderator: Justin Barba; Panelists: Justin Barba, M. H. Bonham (Maggie), Jessica Brawner, C.E.
+Chester, Stoney Compton, Katie Cross, Jayel Draco, Manny Frishberg, James Glass, Lynsey Griswold (Lynsey G), Rhiannon Held, GS Jennsen, Esther Jones, Frog Jones, Sanan Kolva, Tess Langston, Todd Lockwood, Joseph Malik, Tod McCoy, Danith McPherson, Theresa Miller, Gwendolyn Nix, Ann Marie Scott (AM), Steven L Sears, Candi Lyn Siemens, D.L.
+Solum, Patrick Swenson: Fairwood Press, Hunter Kay Wallace, Dean Wells, Danica Winters, Jim Wright (Stonekettle), Matthew YetterJoin us for an informal meet & greet/hangout with a bunch of MisCon's writers and editors.
 This isn't a formal panel with panelists up on the stage discussing a topic.
 Instead, everyone will grab chairs in the pavilion, and the moderator will get things going.
 Then we'll open things up so small group hangouts can happen until the end of the hour.
 This is your chance to informally meet a bunch of the people you'll see on panels all weekend.

 -